advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 ### Uniform subjectivity and Avatar Extensions

-When working on [Avatar Extensions](https://github.com/advancedresearch/path_semantics/blob/master/sequences.md#avatar-extensions), the feeling I get of the mathematics is that I am thinking about a kind of uniform subjectivity.
+When working on [Avatar Extensions](https://github.com/advancedresearch/path_semantics/blob/master/sequences.md#avatar-extensions), the a feeling of the mathematics, that I am thinking about a kind of uniform subjectivity.

 It means, I no longer feel comfortable with thinking about objectivity as an opposition to subjectivity.

-What this means for generalizaing mathematics, I imagine as the following example:
+What this means for generalizing mathematics, I imagine as the following example:
 One might introduce arbitrary amounts of subjectivity, yet keep the mathematics from being unsound, by making the subjectivity uniform.

-With other words, it might be possible to make mathematics arbitrary subjective, without loosing the weaker notion of objectivity.
+With other words, it might be possible to make mathematics arbitrary subjective, without losing the weaker notion of objectivity.

 This idea of looking at objectivity through a new lens of uniform subjectivity, feels like a conceptual breakthrough for me in the philosophy of mathematics.